BLANK-TH/TSonitor/docs/source/installation.rst

         work fine
 2. Run the installer (may differ depending on Operating System).
-    .. attention:: Be on the lookout for a checkbox labeled ``Add to PATH`` while installing, make sure that it's installed or you'll likely run into issues.
+    .. attention:: Be on the lookout for a checkbox labeled ``Add to PATH`` while installing, make sure that it's checked or you'll likely run into issues.
 3. Once the installation has been completed, test it.
 Open up a command prompt window and type ``python --version``.
 If the version number you installed pops up, it's installed properly, congrats!
 If the command is unrecognized, make sure that it's installed properly **AND** added to PATH.
 If the version number is wrong, you may already have a version installed, as long as it's 3.X, you can use it.

 Downloading STonitor